astrobel/chancealignments2/README.md

 ### 4_pixels.py

 Examines light curves and amplitude spectra in each individual pixel for a given quarter.
+Code will exit if there is no data for chosen quarter.

 Arguments:
 * `-k --kic`: KIC ID, required, takes integer